catkutay/roomedit3dv3/README.md

 In `roomedit3dv3`, any model can be selected.

-Todo: add a project identifier to the broadcasts to enable the C# add-in broadcoast receivers to igonre all messages not pertaining to the current Revit BIM.
+Todo: add a project identifier to the broadcasts to enable the C# add-in broadcoast receivers to ignore all messages not pertaining to the current Revit BIM.

 The selected element is identified via its Revit UniqueId.